-Many businesses are currently offering classes, from wine and cheese tasting and beer brewing to candle making or painting, that you can take from the comfort of your own home on Zoom.
+Many businesses are offering classes, from wine and cheese tasting and beer brewing to candle making or painting that you can take advantage of.

-You can also use Valentine's Day as a reason to donate directly to other organizations tackling poverty, food and hunger, climate change, gender inequality, and global health.
+You can also use Valentine's Day as a reason to donate directly to all the remarkable organizations out there tackling poverty, food and hunger, climate change, gender inequality, and global health.